joel99/bert-representations/README.md

 We still use a configuration system in order to track our experiments.
 Our main script will forward to a fully configured downstream script (e.g. the finetuning tasks should also be a part of configuration).

-## Tasks for Joel
-- do it again (match reported)

-Q: Do the models being finetuned has their base saved separately from their head?

 ## Installation
 Install requirements in a virtual environment of your preference, using